railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 system.
 A second user, \ ``Demo User``\  , is also present in the system as part of the demonstration data.
 Click the \ ``Demo User``\   name to open a non-editable form on that user.

-Click the :guilabel:`Security`  tab to see that the demo user is a member of only the ``Employee`` group, has no roles and is subject to no specialized rules.
+Click the :guilabel:`Groups`  tab to see that the demo user is a member of only the ``Employee`` group, has no roles and is subject to no specialized rules.
 The \ ``admin``\   user is different, as you can see if you follow the same sequence to review the its definition.
 It's a member of the \ ``admin``\   group,